fergiemcdowall/search-index/README.md

 documents that it is fed.

 Search-index is in an alpha stage- meaning that it has been known to work quite well, but edge cases and portability may be challenging.
-Query-result is robust, sometimes indexing requires hand-holding.
+Query-result is robust and sometimes indexing requires hand-holding.
 See known issues and performance tips below.

 #Features